Ian Happ Player Props: Cubs vs. Mets

 Ian Happ At The Plate

-- Among the qualifying hitters in MLB, he ranks 31st in batting average, fifth in on-base percentage, and 74th in slugging.
+- Among qualifying hitters in baseball, he ranks 40th in batting average, sixth in on-base percentage, and 78th in slugging.

-- He has hit a home run in 8.9% of his games in 2023, and 2% of his trips to the plate.
+- He has homered in 8.7% of his games this year, and 2% of his plate appearances.

-- In 26.7% of his games this season, Happ has had at least one RBI.
-He's picked up more than one in 8.9% and driven in three or more of his team's runs in three contests.
+- In 26.1% of his games this season, Happ has picked up at least one RBI.
+In four of those games (8.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

-- He has scored in 14 games this year, with multiple runs three times.
+- In 30.4% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (6.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.